pishleback/Algebraeon/README.md

-# Rust-Computational-Algebra
-Rust implementation of some computational algebra algorithms.

-This project began as a faster and more maintainable replacement for an older attempt of mine written in Python: https://github.com/pishleback/Python-Computational-Algebra

-## Sets
- - k-element subsets of an n-element set
- - Partitions of natural numbers

-## Groups
- - Permutations
- - Groups represented by multiplication tables
-   - Conjugacy classes
-   - Quotients
-   - Tests for isomorphism
- - Todd-Coxeter algorithm coset enumeration

-## Rings
-### Number Theory
- - AKS algorithm for primality testing

-### Rings
- - Euclids algorithm for gcd
- - Extended Euclids algorithm for obtaining Bezout coefficients

-### Linear Algebra
- - Hermite normal form of a matrix over a PID
- - Smith normal form of a matrix over a PID
- - General solution to a linear or affine system of equations over a PID
- - Gram–Schmidt algorithm
- - Jordan normal form of a matrix

-### Polynomials
- - Kronecker's method for factoring polynomials over the integers (very slow)
- - Zassenhaus algorithm for factoring polynomials over the integers
- - Berlekamp's algorithm for factoring polynomials over finite fields
- - Factor polynomials over algebraic number fields
- - Express symmetric polynomials in terms of elementary symmetric polynomial

-### Algebraic Numbers
- - Real root isolation and arithmetic
- - Complex root isolation and arithmetic

-## Combinatorics
- - Binary Golay Codes
-   - Finding isomorphisms
- - Ternary Golay Codes

-## Geometry
- - Geometric simplicial complexes
-   - Intersection
-   - Union
-   - Difference
-   - Simplification

-## Planned Features
- - Fast integer factorization
- - LLL basis reduction algorithm
- - Universal cyclotomic field
- - Ideals in algebraic number fields
- - Algebraic closure and Galois theory of finite fields
- - Splitting fields of algebraic number fields
- - Galois groups of algebraic number fields
+# Algebraeon
+Algebraeon is a computer algebra system written purely in Rust.
+It implements algorithms for working with matrices, polynomials, algebraic numbers, factorizations, etc. The focus is on exact algebraic computations rather than approximate numerical solutions.

+## What it can do
+Algebraeon can currently do the following:
+ - Euclids algorithm for GCD and the extended version for obtaining Bezout coefficients.
+ - Polynomial GCD computations using subresultant pseudo-remainder sequences.
+ - AKS algorithm for natural number primality testing.
+ - Matrix algorithms including:
+   - Putting a matrix into Hermite normal form.
+In particular putting it into echelon form.
+   - Putting a matrix into Smith normal form.
+   - Gram–Schmidt algorithm for orthogonalization and orthonormalization.
+   - Putting a matrix into Jordan normal.
+   - Finding the general solution to a linear or affine system of equations.
+ - Polynomial factoring algorithms including:
+   - Kronecker's method for factoring polynomials over the integers (slow).
+   - Berlekamp-Zassenhaus algorithm for factoring polynomials over the integers.
+   - Berlekamp's algorithm for factoring polynomials over finite fields.
+   - Trager's algorithm for factoring polynomials over algebraic number fields.
+ - Expressing symmetric polynomials in terms of elementary symmetric polynomials.
+ - Computations with algebraic numbers:
+   - Real root isolation and arithmetic.
+   - Complex root isolation and arithmetic.
+ - Computations with multiplication tables for small finite groups.
+ - Todd-Coxeter algorithm for the enumeration of finite index cosets of a finitely generated groups. and much more.

+## Planned algorithms
+ - Fast integer factorization.
+ - LLL basis reduction algorithm.
+ - Universal cyclotomic field.
+ - Ideals in algebraic number fields.
+ - Algebraic closure and Galois theory of finite fields.
+ - Splitting fields of algebraic number fields.
+ - Galois groups of algebraic number fields.
+ - P-adic root approximation and arithmetic.